mirhen/Alessia-Cara-Sticker-Pack-App/README.md

 ##Clear Interface

-The interface design of **Alessia Cara's Sticker Pack'** allows you to see exactly what you want extremely clearly, and no pixel goes unused.
+The interface design of **Alessia Cara's Sticker Pack** allows you to see exactly what you want extremely clearly, and no pixel goes unused.

 ##Time Saver